AlexOberhofer/Space-Invaders/README.md

 # Space Invaders

-An Emulation of the Intel 8080 version of Space Invaders.
+An Emulation of the Intel 8080 version of Space Invaders, implemented in C using SDL2.
+This emulator is still under development.

 ## Building
 A makefile is provided for gnu/linux systems.
 This requires the SDL2 library, clang, and make to build.